-In fact, copywriting might have more in common with sales than the experience of writing a blog or college essay.
+In fact, copywriting might have more in common with sales than the experience of writing a blog or college paper.

-In this article, I'll cover the methods and structures we use to optimize SaaS website copy for conversions.
+In this article, I'll cover the methods and structures I use to optimize SaaS website copy for conversions.

 By the end, you'll see copywriting has more to do with research, structure, and psychology than simply throwing pretty words on a blank page.

 Let's get typin’.

 #1.
 Let customers write and structure your copy